Charles Wynn-Carington, 1st Marquess of Lincolnshire

 Charles Robert Wynn-Carington, 1st Marquess of Lincolnshire (16 May 1843 – 13 June 1928), known as the Lord Carrington from 1868 to 1895, and as the Earl Carrington from 1895 to 1912, was a British Liberal politician and aristocrat.
 He was Governor of New South Wales from 1885 to 1890.

 Background

 Charles Robert Carrington was born at Whitehall on 16 May 1843, the son of Robert Carrington, 2nd Baron Carrington, and his second wife Charlotte, the younger daughter of Peter Drummond-Burrell, 22nd Baron Willoughby de Eresby.
 The Hon.
 Sir William Carington and Rupert Carington, 4th Baron Carrington, were his younger brothers, while Peter Carington, 6th Baron Carrington, was his grand-nephew.
 He was educated at Eton and Trinity College, Cambridge.
 He was a lifelong friend of King Edward VII, having first met him in 1854, and became his aide-de-camp when he was the Prince of Wales.

+He served as a Captain in the Royal Horse Guards and in 1863 his father (as Lord Lieutenant of Buckinghamshire) commissioned him into the Royal Buckinghamshire Militia (King's Own).
+He commanded the regiment (by then the 3rd (Royal Bucks Militia) Battalion, Oxfordshire Light Infantry) from 1881 to 1886 as a Lieutenant-Colonel with the honorary rank of Colonel.

 On his mother's death in 1879 he became joint hereditary Lord Great Chamberlain of England.
 Born Charles Carrington, he and his two brothers assumed by royal licence the surname of Carington in 1880.
 In 1896 he assumed by royal licence the surname of Wynn-Carington.